No3371/TLD-QoL/Readme.md

     - When selecting first aid item
     - When selecting affliction to tend
     - When selecting tool to use to harvest carcass **(Scroll Only)**
+        - Modifier + A/D to switch between harvest/quarter
     - When selecting tool to use to break down objects
     - When selecting hours to research **(Added Bulk +-0.5L)**
     - When selecting hours to rest